ibm-cloud-docs/vmwaresolutions/cr/cr_removing-nfs-storage.md

 ## Before you remove NFS storage from Cyber Recovery instances
 {: #cr_removingnfs-prereq}

-* Do not remove NFS storage from the VMware vSphere Web Client.
+* Do not remove NFS storage from the VMware vSphere® Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
 * Before you remove the NFS storage, ensure that you removed all the VMs from the storage.
 * Ensure that the shares that you plan to remove are associated with the correct Cyber Recovery instance.
 * The cluster must be in **Ready to use** status.